aws/aws-cdk/packages/@aws-cdk/aws-glue-alpha/README.md

 from multiple sources for analytics, machine learning (ML), and application development.

-Wihout an L2 construct, developers define Glue data sources, connections, jobs, and workflows for their data and ETL solutions via the AWS console, the AWS CLI, and Infrastructure as Code tools like CloudFormation and the CDK.
+Without an L2 construct, developers define Glue data sources, connections, jobs, and workflows for their data and ETL solutions via the AWS console, the AWS CLI, and Infrastructure as Code tools like CloudFormation and the CDK.
 However, there are several challenges to defining Glue resources at